open-policy-agent/gatekeeper/website/docs/operations.md

 * The ability to write to all objects in the group `mutations.gatekeeper.sh` (mutators)
 * The ability to read `MutatorPodStatus` objects in Gatekeeper's namespace

+## Mutation Controller

+__--operation key:__ `mutation-controller`

+This operation runs the process responsible for ingesting and registering mutators. `mutation-controller` is run implicitly with the `mutation-webhook` and `mutation-status` operations, and is redundant if any of the 2 aforementioned operations are already specified.

+If the `webhook` or `audit` operation is used in isolation without the `mutation-webhook` or `mutation-status` operations, then the `mutation-controller` operation is required for mutation to work with [workload expansion](workload-resources.md).

+### Required Behaviors:

+At a high level, this requires:

+* Ingesting Mutator objects

+### Permissions Required

+* The ability to read all objects in the group `mutations.gatekeeper.sh` (mutators)

 # A Note on Permissions

 "Create" implies the `create` and `delete` permissions in addition to the permissions implied by "Read" and "Write".